Old Spice is NOT cruelty-free.

 This means that this brand either tests on animals, pays for animal testing, or sells in mainland China.
 Some brands that fall under this category test on animals where required by law, which means they're not cruelty-free.

-Old Spice is owned by Procter & Gamble, a company that is not cruelty-free.
+Old Spice isn't owned by a parent company that is not cruelty-free.

 Old Spice's Official Animal Testing Policy